giantswarm/inago/docs/elasticsearch.md

 ```
 As you can see, the `elasticsearch` group has been submitted and started.
 Each group slice has an ID, which can be seen in the output.

 We can use the `status` command to inspect the state of the group.
 The _verbose_ flag is used so that the hash of the unit file is also printed.
 This will be interesting later, after we upgrade Elasticsearch.
-You can also see the the group slices have been scheduled onto multiple machines.
+You can also see that the group slices have been scheduled onto multiple machines.
 ```
 core@core-01 ~ $ ./inagoctl status -v elasticsearch
 Group              Units                      FDState   FCState   SAState  Hash                                      IP            Machine